 Addresses: First location at 15918 Whittier Blvd, Whittier, CA 90603; second location at 280 E Arrow Hwy, 280 E Arrow Hwy, Covina, CA 91722.

-Los Angeles Mission is one of California’s most reputable Christian charities collecting donations.
-Keep in mind that any children’s clothes donations should be sorted and labeled according to size and gender.
+Los Angeles Mission is one of California’s most reputable Christian charities collecting donations of clothing, hygiene kits and food to help the homeless.
+Any children’s clothes donations should be sorted and labeled according to size and gender.
 You can find all of their donation instructions here.

 Address: 303 East 5th Street, Los Angeles, CA 90013